 Most of the 20 leaded glass windows in the Wolvendaal Church are in a bad condition.
 About 25% of the glass must be replaced while the panels must be renovated and the corroded rods galvanized.
 The most common technique for the restoration of this type of windows is re-leading the glass panels and restoring the hanging system.
 This entails taking the panels out of the frames, after which a real scale drawing is made of such panels.
 After this the lead strips are removed and the glass is placed onto the drawings.
 The glass is then cleaned piece by piece and put back onto the drawing.
 Renovation of the panels is achieved by attaching new lead strips and waterproofing the panels.
 The completed panels are finally re-assembled into the wooden frames.

 In March 2012 the restoration works started in earnest.
 The Wolvendaal Foundation and the Archaeological Department of Sri Lanka jointly with the Cultural Fund came to an understanding on how to execute this complicated project.
 Overall project supervision became the responsibility of the church architect Ashley De Vos assisted by Rudie Boekel of the Wolvendaal Foundation.
 The team of conservators from the Archaeological Department is headed by Anusha Kashturi, Chief Conservator of the Archaeological Department.
 The work is carried out by four conservators and a number of assistants on the organ loft of the church where a professionally equipped workshop has been erected.

-At the end of September 12 of the 20 windows - the most damaged ones - were restored.
+At the end of September 2012, twelve of the twenty windows - the most damaged ones - were restored.
 However, after removing some old panels and close inspection, more glass appeared to be damaged than originally estimated.
-Therefore, new glass had to be specifically produced in Germany which will be delivered in January 2013.
-Due to this problem, the project works have been postponed untill the spring of 2013.
+This additional glass had to be specifically produced in Germany and was delivered in the spring of 2013.

 Restoration of the Matara Church